rfkeepers/tweaoh_ashcan/rules.md

 If many people are playing the game for the first time, read the rules aloud when you get to them.

 ## The Starting Player
 Whomever played this game most recently (or, if no one has played, whomever feels they know the rules the best) acts as the Starting Player.
 The starting player has two roles: first, they guide everyone through the rules of the game, reading or assigning readers for each section.
-Second, whenver the rules say "one at a time" or "taking turns", we begin with the starting player and go around the table from there.
+Second, whenever the rules say "one at a time" or "taking turns", we begin with the starting player and go around the table from there.

 At the end of each phase (once at the end of Mapping, and then at the end of each Generation of residents), the Starting Player role is handed off to the next player at the table.